F5Networks/f5-google-gdm-templates-v2/examples/autoscale/bigiq/README.md

 ## Important Configuration Notes

+-  This solution requires you to customize and host your own runtime-init configurations.
+For your customized the Runtime Configurations, use the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
+See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

 - By default, this solution does not create a custom BIG-IP WebUI user as instances are not intended to be managed directly.
 However, an SSH key is installed to provide CLI access for demonstration and debugging purposes.
   - ***IMPORTANT:** Accessing or logging into the instances themselves is for demonstration and debugging purposes only.
 All configuration changes should be applied by updating the model via the template instead.*
   - See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.